chippyash/Strong-Type/README.md

 If you want more, either suggest it, or better still, fork it and provide a pull request.

+Check out [chippyash/Math-Type-Calculator](https://github.com/chippyash/Math-Type-Calculator) for a library that provides arithmetic support for the numeric strong types in this library.

 ## How

 ### Coding Basics